University Campus of Football Business: UCFB academies

 UCFB's elite football academies based at UCFB's campuses in Manchester and Wembley are tailored for elite-level footballers who have recently been released from professional football clubs, or for those that possess an ability to play at a higher level.

-The academies allow students to combine working within a professional football environment, led by UEFA qualified coaches, with a place on one of UCFB and GIS' unique degrees in football or sport.
+The academies allow students to combine working within a professional football environment, led by UEFA-qualified coaches, with a place on one of UCFB and GIS' unique degrees in football or sport.

 UCFB Academy, Manchester is available to male students and is based at UCFB Etihad Campus, whilst UCFB Academy, Wembley is located at UCFB Wembley Campus.

+In 2022, UCFB Wembley launched the Wembley Basketball Academy, in partnership with the local team London Elite Basketball, which was designed for aspiring young basketball professionals in the UK to study alongside training, and as an effort to help grow the sport in the UK.

 Programmes

-The UCFB's Employability & Enrichment programme includes its Executive Guest Speaker Series and work experience opportunities.
+The UCFB's Employability and Career Planning programme includes its Executive Guest Speaker Series and work experience opportunities.

+Previous guest speakers to UCFB have included Gareth Southgate, Harry Redknapp, Guillem Balague, Gabby Logan, Chris Hughton, George Cohen, Mauricio Pochettino, Brendan Rodgers and Steve McClaren.

+Through industry partners, including the National League and multiple Football League clubs, UCFB students are highly regarded across the British football industry for gaining skills and knowledge on work experience placement opportunities alongside their degree courses.

-The UCFB Strategic Leadership & Management Programme, another aspect of the Employment & Enrichment programme, is led by Neil Doncaster, Chief Executive of the Scottish Professional Football League.
+The UCFB Strategic Leadership and Management Programme, another aspect of the Employment & Career Planning programme, is led by Neil Doncaster, Chief Executive of the Scottish Professional Football League.

 UCFB students also have the opportunity to work towards a number of internal and external additional qualifications relevant to the industry.
 These include FA Coaching certificates, STATS (formerly Prozone Performance Analysis) and foreign language qualifications.

+In 2018, UCFB chairman and founder Brendan Flood launched the UCFB Sports Entrepreneurship Award Scheme, awarding multiple entrepreneurial students an amount of up to £5,000 each year for their sports business-related ideas.
+Of the award, Flood said: "It is a truly unique opportunity for our students to engage their minds and receive invaluable support for their sports business ideas."